Listen

 • Beyond 2030, we aim to reach net zero emissions in our buildings (rented and owned) by 2035, ahead of the 2050 global plan.

-• We aim to source 100% renewable electricity each year for all ING buildings where we have management control worldwide, using RE100 technical criteria as a reference for reporting, (in 2022 we achieved more than 99%).
+• We aim to source 100% renewable electricity each year for all ING buildings over which we have management control worldwide, using RE100 technical criteria as a reference for reporting, (in 2023 we achieved more than 98%).

 • We preferably procure green energy from local renewable projects: electricity supplied by energy sources that are naturally and continually replenished, such as wind, solar power, geothermal and hydropower.